contiv/vpp/docs/dev-guide/CORE_PLUGINS.md

 [PodManager][podmanager-plugin] plugin manages locally deployed pods.
-It serves Add/Delete CNI requests, converts them to `AddPod` and `DeletePod` events, and maintains a map of metadata (container & namespace IDs) for all locally deployed pods, with enough information for other plugins to be able to (re)construct connectivity between pods and the vswitch.
+It serves Add/Delete CNI requests, converts them to `AddPod` and `DeletePod` events, and maintains a map of metadata for all locally deployed pods, with enough information for other plugins to be able to (re)construct connectivity between pods and the vswitch.

 ### Events